lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

      - Schema Link
      - Description
    * - object
-     - See Appendix B1 of the `DESC DC2 Release Note <https://ui.adsabs.harvard.edu/abs/2021arXiv210104855L/abstract>`_ for full schema. :ref:`Data-Products-dp0-1-schema-obj-tm-principal-obj`.
+     - See Appendix B1 of the `DESC DC2 Release Note <https://ui.adsabs.harvard.edu/abs/2021arXiv210104855L/abstract>`_ for full schema. :ref:`schema-obj-tm-principal-Objects`.
      - The object table from the DESC DC2 simulated sky survey as described in the `DESC DC2 Release Note <https://ui.adsabs.harvard.edu/abs/2021arXiv210104855L/abstract>`_.
 Includes astrometric and photometric parameters for objects detected in coadded images.
 (137 columns)
    * - truth_match
-     - See Appendix B2 of the `DESC DC2 Release Note <https://ui.adsabs.harvard.edu/abs/2021arXiv210104855L/abstract>`_ for full schema. :ref:`Data-Products-dp0-1-schema-obj-tm-principal-tm`.
+     - See Appendix B2 of the `DESC DC2 Release Note <https://ui.adsabs.harvard.edu/abs/2021arXiv210104855L/abstract>`_ for full schema. :ref:`schema-obj-tm-principal-TM`.
      - The truth-match table for the DESC DC2's object table as described in the `DESC DC2 Release Note <https://ui.adsabs.harvard.edu/abs/2021arXiv210104855L/abstract>`_.
 Includes the noiseless astrometric and photometric parameters and the best matches to the object table.
 (30 columns)
    * - position
-     - :ref:`full schema <Data-Products-DP0-1-schema_position>`
+     - :doc:`full schema <schema-position>`
      - Select astrometry-related parameters for objects detected in the coadded images, such as coordinates, footprints, patch/tract information, and deblending parameters.
 (29 columns)
    * - reference
-     - :ref:`full schema <Data-Products-DP0-1-schema_reference>`
+     - :doc:`full schema <schema-reference>`
      - Measurements for objects detected in the coadded images, including photometry, astrometry, shape, deblending, model fits, and related background and flag parameters.
 This table joined with the position table is very similar to the object table, but with additional columns.
 (236 columns)
    * - forced_photometry
-     - :ref:`full schema <Data-Products-DP0-1-schema_forced_photometry>`
+     - :doc:`full schema <schema-forced-photometry>`
      - Forced photometry measurements for objects detected in the coadded images, at the locations defined by the position table.
 (747 columns)

 |